+Apply early to avoid being affected by ESTA website issues.
 Due to the unpredictability of ESTA website outages, travelers are advised to apply for ESTA a few weeks before their departure to the United States.
 It is not uncommon for applications to go under ‘Pending’ status which may require up to 72 hours processing time before a decision is reached.
 Thus, at the minimum, travelers should submit their ESTA application at least 72 hours prior to their departure to the United States.

 Lastly but most importantly, travelers should not wait until the last minute to apply for their ESTA.
 Travelers applying for an ESTA with 72 hours remaining before departure to the U.S. can leave themselves vulnerable to disappointment.
 Thus, to avoid the possibility of travel issues travelers should apply for an ESTA at least weeks or months before their departure to the U.S. to account for the possibility of needing to apply for a U.S. visa if their ESTA application is denied.

 If you hold a passport from a visa waiver country such as the UK, Ireland, Australia, New Zealand or other Western European Country, you may be eligible to obtain an ESTA for tourist, business, medical or transit purposes.
 Get started on your application, otherwise, visit the FAQ to learn more about the ESTA